dmbarbour/glas/docs/GlasObject.md

 To support distributed incremental computing and sharing of very large values, Glas specifies this Glas Object (`.glob`) representation.

+Some thoughts:
+* Glas Object should be designed for [Glas Application](GlasApps.md) access and update patterns, because applications, because apps can easily produce very large structures over time.
+* Binaries are useful for interaction.
+Whether a list is fully binary should perhaps be recorded in the secure hash references.

 # MISC

 Currently, this is a relatively low priority.